geocam/geocamResponderMaps/README.rst

 kickoff was a workshop sponsored by the `Association of Bay Area Governments`_ in May 2012.

-The BayMaps web service is built on software developed by the `GeoCam Project`_, which helps disaster responders get information faster by sharing maps, photos, and other data using their mobile devices.
+This repo contains the source code for the BayMaps web service, which is built on software developed by the `GeoCam Project`_.
+GeoCam helps disaster responders get information faster by sharing maps, photos, and other data using their mobile devices.
 The GeoCam team is part of the `NASA Ames Intelligent Robotics Group`_, and the project is funded by Google.
 GeoCam software is released open source and interoperates using open standards.

 .. _Association of Bay Area Governments: http://www.abag.ca.gov/